-Vivid labs
+Vivid Recovery

 NAC is a cysteine pro-drug that reliably raises intracellular glutathione—the antioxidant cofactor your liver leans on when processing alcohol.
 It also helps restore free thiols directly, supporting redox balance when it matters.